nuentes/MetalcoreReleaseThread-GM/README.md

 - Only works on Old Reddit
 - I've never tested manually installing it.
 I'm using it in TamperMonkey on Firefox
 - I don't even want to think about how it looks on mobile

-- Config is ugly as hell
+**Feature Wish list:**
+- Fix for New Reddit
+- Collaborations (i.e. Invent Animate x Silent Planet, or song features) aren't handled correctly
+- better denote FFO's that are in your favorites list
+- auto-alphabetize favorite artists
+- sleeker config
+- add a progress bar to the top of the page to show loading status.
+If the page is being sent to the backend for caching, tell the user to try again in 15 minutes

 **Full Disclosure:**
-- This script was almost entirely written by ChatGPT
+- This script was almost entirely written by ChatGPT.
+I edited it a lot.
 - I wrote the entire backend, ChatGPT just helped me with API connections.